HLTH 3711: Healthy Aging: A Contemporary Perspective

 - Unit 7: Myths and Realities

-In order to successfully complete this course, students must obtain at least 50% on the mandatory final paper and 50% overall.
+In order to successfully complete this course, students must obtain at least 50% on the mandatory final project and 50% overall.

 |Assignment 1: Unit 1 Reflective Journal||5%|